Migraine screen filter

 FL-41

-Rose-tinted clinical filter.
-Reduced migraine attacks 74% in trials (Good et al.).
+Rose-tinted filter.
+Associated with 74% fewer migraine attacks in one study (Good et al.).

 Green Band